Actindo-AG/Documentation/POS/UserInterface/01c_CashRegister.md

     Click this button to delete the entered cash in or cancel the cash in process and close the *Cash in* view.

 - [Cash in]
     Click this button to save the cash in and close the *Cash in* view.
+    The cash in is posted with a positive amount, for example, 50 (EUR).

 ### Cash out